 GGAST has enrolled girls from 27 of Rwanda’s 30 Districts and has included students from Burundi and recently 2 students from Somaliland, creating the most socio-economically diverse school in Rwanda and perhaps all of East Africa.
-In a given year, 80% of our students receive financial aid with 20-25% of girls who pay less than what they would pay if they attended a government school.
+100% of our students receive financial aid on a sliding scale depending on their families needs.
+Many of girls who pay less than what they would pay if they attended a government school.

 The societal effects of girls receiving educational opportunities are widespread: increased educational opportunities positively affect the economic earnings and productivity of the girl as she reaches adulthood, increases the health of both herself and her children, and is a key component to ending the cycle of poverty.

 - The return on investment for girls’ education is, on average, higher than for boys.
 One extra year of secondary school boosts a girl’s future wages by 15-25%.

 - In Africa, children of mothers who receive five years of primary education are 40 per cent more likely to live beyond age five.